aycftf/aycftf.github.io/_posts/2026-03-15-hello-world.md

 # Alexander Carters First Post?!

 This will be my intro text.
-I can say whatever here hello gello jamie jmaie words words!
+I can say whatever here!
+In the future, this site will be ___jam-packed___ with scripts, utilities, and write-ups on a number of topics within the tech industry...

+<span style="color: blue;">Lets Demo some things!</span>

 ## Quick demo